 Bounces off the levels may be searched for on any timeframe, and the gaps emerging at the opening of the session will not have any critical influence.
 However, the risks of mid-term trading should be kept in mind.
 A Stop Loss that gets into a gap will be closed at the worst possible price.

-Let us discuss the entrance points at the example of the S&P 500 index.
+The entrance points of the S&P 500 index

 On H1, we can see the S&P 500 index (the ticker in the terminal is SPY).
 Let us draw the support and resistance lines.
 The bigger has been the price near a certain value historically, the stronger this level is considered and the higher the probability of a bounce (a breakaway is not excluded either).
 The price neared the key resistance level and formed a reversal pattern Shooting Star for the first time; then the signal was executed and the index went down, letting the trader earn several points.